-During February 2025, Dong Cai developed a packet read and decode interface for the ENS160Sensor in the ASU-ASCEND/Spring-2025 repository.
-This feature enabled the sensor to collect AQI, TVOC, and ECO2 readings, serialize them into byte packets, and decode them into CSV-formatted strings for reliable downstream transmission.
-Working primarily in C++ and focusing on embedded systems and data serialization, Dong emphasized clean integration and maintainable, version-controlled code.
-The work improved data fidelity and interoperability across analytics pipelines, supporting real-time dashboards and streamlined ingestion.
-No major bugs were addressed, as the month’s efforts centered on robust feature delivery and integration quality.
+During February 2025, Dong Cai developed a packet read and decode interface for the ENS160Sensor within the ASU-ASCEND/Spring-2025 repository.
+This feature enabled the sensor to collect air quality data, including AQI, TVOC, and ECO2, serialize it into byte packets, and decode it into CSV-formatted strings for reliable downstream transmission.
+Working primarily in C++ and focusing on embedded systems and data serialization, Dong emphasized clean integration and maintainable code, with all changes tracked through version control.
+The work improved data fidelity and interoperability, supporting real-time analytics and dashboarding, and demonstrated depth in sensor integration and packet-based data transport.

 February 2025 summary for ASU-ASCEND/Spring-2025 highlighting feature delivery and overall impact.
 Key feature delivered: ENS160Sensor Packet Read/Decode Interface, enabling the ENS160Sensor to read data (AQI, TVOC, ECO2) into a byte packet and decode it into a CSV-formatted string for reliable transmission and consumption by analytics pipelines.
 This work enhances data reliability, portability, and downstream integration.
 There were no major bugs fixed this month; emphasis was placed on solidifying the new feature and ensuring clean integration.
 Overall impact: improved data fidelity and interoperability across the sensor data pipeline, enabling real-time dashboards, analytics, and streamlined ingestion.
 Technologies/skills demonstrated: embedded data serialization, sensor interfacing, packetization, CSV formatting, and maintainable version-controlled development with traceable commits.